dhruv025/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection

-In this project, our challenge is to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.
+## In this project, our challenge is to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.
 In this, two unsupervised ML algorithms Isolation Forest and Local Outlier Factor(LOF) are used for fraud detection.

-Major Steps followed during the project -
+## Major Steps followed during the project:

-1.Data Gathering–
+### 1.Data Gathering:

 Dataset has been downloaded from kaggle.
 The dataset consist of 284807 rows and 31 columns.
 In this dataset, the class column has two values 0 and 1 in which 0 indicates that particular case is not fraud and 1 indicate that particular case is fraud.

-2.Feature Engineering–
+### 2.Feature Engineering:

 In this, first of all I have checked for the missing values in the dataset if any.
 In this, dataset there are no missing values.